 Freedom to Speak Up: Raising Concerns (Whistleblowing) Policy

 We encourage all our employees and workers to report any concerns related to the direct activities, or the supply chains of the Organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-LPT’s Freedom to Speak Up: Raising Concerns (Whistleblowing) Policy is designed to make it easy for workers to make disclosures, without fear of retaliation.
-The policy encourages people to raise concerns directly with their Line Manager or the HR Department, but also contains contact details of an independent charity and the NHS Fraud and Corruption Reporting Line should an employee wish to seek independent advice on a concern that may have.
+LPT’s Freedom to Speak Up: Raising Concerns (Whistleblowing) Policy is designed to make it easy for workers to make disclosures, without fear of disadvantageous or demeaning treatment as a result of speaking up.
+The policy encourages people to raise concerns directly with their Line Manager or the HR Department, but also contains contact details of other internal routes to support speaking up.
+In addition, there are contact details of an independent charity and the NHS Fraud and Corruption Reporting Line should an employee wish to seek independent advice on a concern that may have.

 - Continue the programme of validation for all suppliers as an embedded part of annual reporting by LPT